codespin-ai/codespin/README.md

 #### Generating multiple files

-While generating multiple files, it is not necessary to name the prompt file with [source.ext] prefix.
+While generating multiple files (such as when scaffolding a project), start with a filename like `[something].prompt.md` (instead of `[filename.ext].prompt.md`).

-Here's an example of how you'd scaffold a new Node.JS app
+Here's an example of how you'd scaffold a new Node.JS blog app:

 `blogapp.prompt.md`: